BlockchainCommons/GordianWallet-iOS/README.md

 Upon tapping "Tap to recover" you will be presented with a "Recovery Confirmation" screen.

-If you used a Recovery QR *FN2* will be able to display all the wallets met data to you for confirmation.
+If you used a Recovery QR *FN2* will be able to display all the wallets meta data to you for confirmation.
 If the wallet still exists on your node it will also be able to fetch the balance. if you are only using words we will only be able to fetch the wallet name, addresses and derivation type.

 The important part of this page is that it displays the first five addresses derived from the seed.
 If you you know what addresses to expect you can verify that they match here.